Meet The Team

 My able assistants have impeccable puppy credentials, thanks to their years of experience helping us foster puppies.

 HEAD COUNSELOR: Eli the Bernese Mountain Dog is 110 pounds of gentle, glorious authority.
 His unquestionable leadership puts everyone at ease.
 He can convey, in an instant, "You're safe.
 It's good here."
 For four years, Eli and I were a R.E.A.D. therapy team, working weekly with young students in an elementary school.
-I am grateful for every day with my now-grandpa-stage, 9-year-old friend.
+I am grateful for every day with my now-grandpa-stage friend.
+(Eli is now supervising from above.)

 GUIDANCE COUNSELOR: Nala the Australian Shepherd/Collie was the mom of the first litter we ever took in, and we just couldn't let her go.
 This beautiful, loving soul is perfection off-lead, and is unsurpassed as a bed-and-couch snuggling companion.
 Puppies obsess over her, and she gently keeps them in line.
 (Once a mom, always a mom.)